Cost ETL—granular campaign cost in a bucket

 Trait Remarks

-If the time zone is changed, cost data is duplicated on the day of the change.
+Timezone If the timezone is changed, cost data is duplicated on the day and the day following the change.
 Learn more

 Data freshness